MJKWoolnough/tvdb/README.md

 }
 ```

-Series represents all of the information about a particular show
+Series represents all of the information about a particular show.

 #### type SeriesEpisode